trusslab/octopos/docs/storage.rst

 A secure app can use a secure partition as follows:

 Step 1: the app asks the OS to allocate a partition to it using the SYSCALL_REQUEST_SECURE_STORAGE_CREATION syscall.
-The OS communicates with the storage service through its designated mailbox/channel and allocates an unused partition, if available.
+The OS communicates with the storage service and allocates an unused partition, if available.
 It then sets a temporary lock key on the partition and returns it to the app when responding to the syscall.

 Step 2: the app requests and receives secure access to the storage service.
-That is, the app will have exclusive access to a mailbox/channel that it can use to talk to the service.
+That is, the app will have exclusive access to the mailbox/channel that it can use to talk to the service.

 Step 3: the app uses the temporary key for the partition to unlock the partition through messages sents on its secure mailbox/channel.
 It then sets a new key for the partition in order to prevent the OS from using the old key successfully to access the partition.